How to save money on a Japan trip?

 How to Save Money on a Japan Trip – Hotels

 During Sakura and fall colour seasons, a centrally located 3-star hotel in Tokyo and Kyoto can easily cost over 30,000 yen (US$208 as of Sept 25, 2024) per night including breakfast for two.
 Moving up to a 4-star hotel would easily set you back by another 20,000 yen.
-Luxury (5-star) hotels, not a top-level one like Peninsula Hotel, with a good location can be as much as 80,000 yen (US$555).
+Luxury (5-star) hotels, not a top-level one like Peninsula Hotel, with good location can be as much as 80,000 yen (US$555).
 Keep in mind that Japan does not have an official hotel rating system.
-To get an idea about a hotel’s classification, you are better off by placing your faith in a large online hotel booking company like Booking.com.
+To get an idea about a Japanese hotel’s classification, you are better off to place your faith in credible online sources like Booking.com.

 How to Save Money on a Japan Trip – Transportation